vinilnarayan/pipeline_devsecops-networkscan/README.md

 # DevSecOps creation for network scan

 #### Requirement
 ```
 * This pipeline runs only in Linux environment (eg. MacOS, Kali Linux etc...).
 * NMAP should be installed.
+* Httpx should be installed.
+* Nikto should be installed.
 ```

 #### Downloads